Skip to content

 }

-- Adding a new processing step only requires appending one more line to the pipeline
+• Adding a new processing step only requires adding one line to the pipeline.

-- You can comment out any step at any time for debugging
+• We can comment out any step at any time to facilitate debugging.

 Practical Scenario 2: Protocol Parsing and Data Extraction

 In embedded communication, we often need to extract data from a byte stream.
-Ranges make this kind of work exceptionally simple:
+Ranges make this task exceptionally simple:

 #include <ranges>